SummaryRead the full fact sheet

 Pregnancy and HPV immunisation

 Immunisation against HPV is not recommended for women who are pregnant.
-Women who become pregnant after starting the HPV vaccination course should not receive any doses of vaccine while pregnant.
-They can complete the course of vaccination after the birth of their baby.
-HPV vaccine can be given to women who are breastfeeding.
+If you become pregnant afterstarting the HPV vaccination course, you should not receive any further doses of the vaccine whilepregnant.
+You can complete the course of vaccination after the birth of your baby.
+The HPV vaccine canbe given to women who are breastfeeding.

-Before receiving the vaccine, tell your doctor or nurse if you (or your child):
+Before receiving the vaccine, tell your doctor or nurse if the person having the vaccination:

-- have had a serious reaction to any vaccine
+- has had a serious reaction to any vaccine

-- have a disease, or having treatment, that causes low immunity
+- has a disease, or is having treatment, that causes low immunity

-- are taking any prescription or over-the-counter medication
+- is taking any prescription or non-prescription medication

 Side effects of the vaccine against HPV